-But the following 10 tips from MetLife, which offers services in southeast Michigan, provide some communication strategies and considerations for these important conversations.
-Because dynamics vary from family to family, one size won't fit all – but these suggestions might help in sparking this dialogue with your parents.
+But the following 10 tips from MetLife, which offers services in southeast Michigan, provide some communication strategies and considerations for these important conversations regarding financial planning for elderly parents.
+Because dynamics vary from family to family, one size won’t fit all – but these suggestions might help in sparking this dialogue with your parents.

 1. Start discussions early.

 Don’t wait until it’s too late.
 While your parents are still in good health, use the opportunity to start the conversation.
 Perhaps an item that appears in a newspaper or a friend or relative’s illness can be the opening to start the dialogue.
 Once your parents develop a serious illness or are unable to make decisions for themselves, it is much more difficult to have this kind of conversation.